bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-12-06-moma-membership.md

 #Page Title, if used in your imported header
 page-title: Membership

-tools-slug: default #default exists on most clients, but remember: you'll need to configure the custom form to match the options of whatever tools form you use
+tools-slug: moma-membership #default exists on most clients, but remember: you'll need to configure the custom form to match the options of whatever tools form you use
 tools-recurring-slug: #reccur  #leave blank for no recurring.
 This will need to be a _separate_ toolsform set to take recurring donations
 default-source-codes: sequential-donate #source code baked into the page, to identify it for analytics purposes